 Between having a meaningful career, social obligations, and family, women tend to split themselves into many different roles; often, taking care of other people before themselves.
 Cannabis can be a wonderful addition to well-deserved “You-time,” whatever that means for you.
 Whether you’re listening to your favorite music, practicing yoga, or doing something creative, grab something like Cherry Pie for a refreshing and subtle effect to help you relax and let yourself enjoy some time alone to rejuvenate your mind and soul.

 This is going to seem obvious, but having your period is a pretty lousy time of the month for many women.
-Periods come with a plethora of unpleasant physical and mental symptoms varying in severity.
-Thankfully, cannabis helps just about every single one: cramps, headaches, bloating, breast tenderness, mood swings, and irritability.
+Periods come with a plethora of unpleasant physical and mental symptoms varying in severity that women are easing with cannabis.